DataIntellectTech/TorQ-Finspace-Starter-Pack/docs/02-Introduction.md

 - Create a General Purpose (GP) cluster for the Discovery process of TorQ.
 This allows other processes to use the discovery service to register their own availability, find other processes (by process type), and subscribe to receive updates for new process availability.

+- Create a Ticker Plant (TP) cluster.
+This will receive data from the feed and send it to it's subscribers (RDB in this setup).
+In this setup we use a Segmented Ticker Plant (STP) but for simplicity it will just be called TP for this documentation.

 - Create an RDB cluster.
-This will allow us to query and store live data from the feed.
+This will allow us to query and store live data from the TP.

 - Create a HDB cluster.
 This will allow us to query historical data.